Santa Barbara Botanic Garden

 Santa Barbara Botanic Garden is located at 1212 Mission Canyon Road, Santa Barbara CA 93105, call (805) 682-4726.

-Entrance fee is $8- yes, it's expensive for what is basically just a hike. $6 for teens/students/seniors, $4 for kids 12 and under, children under 2 are free.
+Entrance fee is $12 each- yes, it's expensive. $10 for seniors, $8 for teens/college students/military, $6 for kids 12 and under, and children under 2 enter for free.

 This is an interactive map, you can zoom and move it.